SaltyGoo/saltygoo.github.io/_posts/2020-11-13-fascinating-gaze.md

 tags: spell psychomancy
 title: Fascinating Gaze
 ---
-**R**: 30’ 		**D**: [sum] minutes
+**R**: 30’ 		**D**: [dice] x 30 seconds

-For the duration of this spell, anyone that meets your gaze must make a saving throw.
-Those that fail become fascinated and are unable to act as long as you maintain eye contact and do not do anything other than speaking.
+Anyone that meets your gaze risks becoming fascinated and unable to act.

+As you cast this silent spell, make a spell save against a target facing you.

-The subject will answer [dice] basic yes or no questions truthfully, though questions requiring more complicated answers will not be understood, and memories of the episode remain foggy and indistinct.
+On a success, you can start a real-time conversation with the subject.
+They will speak truthfully, though questions requiring complicated answers will not be understood, and memories of the episode remain foggy and indistinct.

+The spell ends if eye contact is broken or you stop speaking for more than 5 seconds.

 ###### fascinate + gaze
 ###### From [Wonder & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)